SPEAK VISUALLY Receive practical tips on how to

 Pantone also wants to make it easy for web designers and marketers to use the Pantone Color of the Year.

-The Pantone Color Systems - Graphics is a collection of tools for designers and marketers that makes it easy to transfer color inspirations from swatches to computers and onto print.
+The Pantone Color System offers a collection of tools for designers and marketers that makes it easy to transfer color inspirations from swatches to computers and onto print.
 Pantone also offers systems for fashion and product design.

 For a faster solution, you can also easily use the Pantone Color Finder.

-These are the color codes for this year’s color, Ultra Violet:
+These are the color codes for this year’s colors, Ultimate Gray and Illuminating.

-Before looking at all the previous colors of the year, let’s take a look at the brand new Color of the Year, Ultra Violet.
+Before looking at all the previous colors of the year, let’s take a look at the brand new Color of the Year, Classic Blue.

 As every Color of the Year comes along, the influence over design and society as a whole grows in strides.
 With the spread of online marketing and social media, the Pantone Color of the Year gains more and more recognition.
 Pantone is no stranger to trends and they have been incorporating all kinds of creative solutions with every color that is announced.